The Six-Month Part-Time Pastry Course

 Each class is used to build and solidify knowledge already gained during the Course.
 Your progress will be monitored and evaluated using both written and practical exams, with one-on-one feedback sessions between you and the Chef/Instructor.

 The Chef/Instructor for the Part-Time Pastry Course is Sasha Crehan.
-Since graduating from Tante Marie’s Pastry Course herself, Sasha has worked as a pastry chef at local restaurants, including Bay Wolf, Garibaldi’s, Café Rouge, and opened Sweet Adeline Bakery in Berkeley.
+Since graduating from Tante Marie’s Pastry Course herself, Sasha has worked as a pastry chef at local restaurants, including Bay Wolf, Garibaldi’s, Café Rouge, and helped open Sweet Adeline Bakery in Berkeley.
 During her established career she has also worked as a freelance baker of specialty cakes and desserts for weddings, birthdays, holidays, and other celebrations.
 Sasha’s roots are firmly planted in the fertile ground of Tante Marie’s Cooking School, where her passion for baking bloomed.
 Demystifying the art and science of baking is Sasha’s strength.
 She believes that once her students understand the chemistry behind the magic of perfectly whipped egg whites, the multifaceted personality of sugar, and the glory of butter, they can fully immerse themselves in the joy of successful baking.

 Externships And Graduates

-Find out more about Professional Programs Enrollment.
+Find out more about Six-Month Programs Enrollment.

 If you are interested in learning culinary arts in addition to baking, take a look at our Full-Time Culinary Course.